DevRodrigocs/freecodecamp-solutions-js/README.md

 13. [FreeCodeCamp] Build a Symmetric Difference

+14. [FreeCodeCamp] Implement an HTML entity converter

+15. [FreeCodeCamp] Build a sum all primes calculator

-14. [FreeCodeCamp] Build a Symmetric Difference
+16. [FreeCodeCamp] Build a Storytelling App 🖼️

 > New exercises will be added in sequence, maintaining the numbering.

+---

+## 📷 Exercises with Screenshots

+- [FreeCodeCamp] Build a Storytelling App 🖼️

 ---